shaliniR02/Projects/README.md

-Projects created for my learnings and to explore news technolgie and programs
+Projects created for my learnings and to explore new technolgies and programs